The South Pond

 The South Pond was formed when one of the medieval lords of Midhurst dammed the streams to make a breeding pool for fish.
 There were perch, bream, tench, roach and carp.
 The Lord of Midhurst’s men were allowed to net fish from a boat but the Earl was only permitted to catch those in his own sector by rod and line.
 It is thought that the dam was erected in the mid-1100s.

-Just to the west of the Pond, South Mill was in existence by 1284, used to grind corn powered by the pent-up waters of the Pond.
+Just to the east of the Pond, South Mill was in existence by 1284, used to grind corn powered by the pent-up waters of the Pond.
 In 1634 it was converted to a fulling mill producing a cloth formed by shrinking, resulting in a denser more hard-wearing fabric.
 By the mid-1700s little cloth was being made in the area and the mill changed to leather production.
 This continued until the nineteenth century.
 The mill is now a private house but its pool can be seen from the road; opposite is the penstock, or sluice, that still controls the outflow of water from the pond.

 Two other features are visible on the western parapet of the dam.
 One is the pump which drew water up to the road to dampen the dust.
 The other is the Ordnance Survey benchmark (an arrow pointing at a horizontal line).
 This indicates the height above sea-level at Liverpool – shown on nineteenth century O.S maps as 83 feet.